 But I know.
-This is what I have.
-Strangely enough, not with my newborn son, but with my firstborn daughter.
+Post partum anxiety is what I have.
 And until last night I didn’t know there was a name for it.
-Tomorrow is her birthday, which means it’s been three years.
+Tomorrow is my daughter’s birthday, which means it’s been three years.
 Three goddamned years of hell.

-My child.
-My precious, precious daughter, has been the unwitting focus.
+My children.
+My precious, precious children, have been the unwitting focus and particularly my daughter.
+I’m so, so sorry about it.
 She is highly sensitive and resistant to change.
 It’s a direct consequence of my anxiety.
-Three years of worry has taken away so much joy from my life; it’s made the burden on my boyfriend that much harder and even worse it’s damaged my daughter – how much we won’t know until later.
+Three years of worry has taken away so much joy from my life; it’s made the burden on my boyfriend that much harder, destroyed our sex life and worst of all it’s damaged her.
+How much we won’t know until later.